 But when the ambient temperature drops to a more typical, mid-winter’s ride of 41°F (5°C), the new wind chill index corresponds to 26°F or -3°C. That’s how it felt for me crossing northern Spain last week when for the last few hundred clicks to Santander, the road rises to more or less 700m (2300′).
 Though it was foggy and clearly above 0°C, I felt freezing with my Powerlet RapidFIRe heated liner turned up to the max.
 I rode on through the murk for as long as I could bear it, then dived into a roadside hotel to thaw out.
 Next day it was the same until I dropped out of the fog to the coast.
 It gave me time to work out how to get the best from a heated liner.
-Apart from sealing against all possible draughts, using heated grips, hand guards and a wind shield, having the liner actually pressing on your body is much more effective.
+Apart from sealing against all possible draughts, using heated grips, hand guards and a windshield, having the liner actually pressing on your body is much more effective.
 Like this, the liner’s heated matrix is warming a thin base layer clinging to your skin, not the air gap between.
-And ironically, I feel it’s better of that base layer is not thermal – just thin polyester or whatever that’s easier to wash than a jacket full of wires.
-At times I was riding with my left arm pressed against my chest just to force the front on the jacket against me and benefit from the heat.
+And ironically, I feel it’s better if that base layer is not thermal – just thin polyester or whatever that’s easier to wash than a jacket full of wires.
+At times I was riding with my left arm pressed against my chest just to force the front of the jacket against me and benefit from the heat.
 But doing that for a while my hand got cold away from the heated grip.
-Next day I wore a thin fleece over the jacket to press the wires down achieve the same, all round effect.
+Next day I wore a thin fleece over the heated jacket to press the wires down achieve the same, all-round effect.

 Liner or jacket?